Special Report: No Improvement in Pipeline Explosion Deaths

 In the past 20 years — as of July 1, 2021 — 704 gas pipeline incidents deemed “serious’’ by the federal government have killed 259 Americans and injured 1,154, the documents show.
-The records reviewed by explosion lawyers at Pritzker Hageman indicate a devastating lack of safety progress by utility companies.
+Pritzker Hageman’s team of pipeline accident lawyers found that the records indicate a devastating lack of safety progress by utility companies.

 Over the past 10 years alone, the Pipeline and Hazardous Materials Safety Administration (PHMSA) calculated more than $1 billion in public costs from the failures.
 That sum includes hundreds of millions of dollars in compensation paid to survivors by an industry draped in pipeline explosion lawsuits.

 As PHMSA states on its website: “Generally, the pipeline operator reimburses the Public for all Public Costs.’’
-It’s the job of explosion lawyers to lock down full recoveries for victims.
+It’s the job of explosion injury lawyers to lock down full recoveries for burn victims.

-“The structural and operational integrity of our pipeline system is a joke,’’ said Eric Hageman, a pipeline explosion lawyer.
+“The structural and operational integrity of our pipeline system is a joke,’’ said Eric Hageman, lead pipeline accident lawyer at Pritzker Hageman.
 “The network is laced with doubt because failures happen so often and in so many places.’’

 As was the case in Texas recently at an Atmos Energy facility northeast of Dallas, the lives of pipeline workers often are at stake.
 Two workers died and three others were injured there on June 28, 2021, when an explosion happened at their job site.
 They were involved in a pipeline maintenance project and the cause of the blast was not immediately known.